-Nutrition What’s Important to Know About Nutrition if You’re a Senior As we age, our metabolism slows down.
-As a result we need fewer calories.
-Because we need fewer calories, it’s important that the calories we take in, are from nutrient-rich foods.
+Nutrition?
+What’s Important to Seniors?
+As we age, our metabolism slows down and we need fewer calories.
+So nutrition is important.
+Nutrition is important for proper bodily functions.
+It’s important that the calories we consume are from nutrient-rich foods.
 Nutrition is important for proper function of the digestive, circulatory and nervous systems.
-Proper […]
+Proper nutrition can […]

 On behalf of my family, I cannot thank you enough for the exceptional and service you provided my dad the past couple of months while he was receiving home care services.
 If I can ever provide a recommendation, referral or feedback on your service please feel free to let me know.